omni-lchen/zabbix-cloudwatch/README.md

 AWS SDK in Python Boto - https://github.com/boto/boto

 # Installation
-1. Install boto on zabbix server via pip pip install boto
+1. Install boto on zabbix server via pip.
+   * pip install boto

-1. Find the metrics from AmazonCloudWatch Developer Guide and add metrics to the configuration file "conf/aws_services_metrics.conf"
+1. Find the metrics from AmazonCloudWatch Developer Guide and add metrics to the configuration file "conf/aws_services_metrics.conf".

 2. Create a zabbix template for an AWS service, then create items with metrics key by using zabbix trapper type.